Character Development

 Flags in Classrooms

-To make the initiative successful, a committee made of members of the Carolinas Freedom Foundation board of directors surveyed schools in Cabarrus, Mecklenburg, and Union counties to collect and catalog information about each school's needs.
+To make the initiative successful, a committee made of members of the Freedom Foundation board of directors surveyed schools in Cabarrus, Mecklenburg, and Union counties to collect and catalog information about each school's needs.
 In response to those needs, CFF found an opportunity to provide each school with flags for use in multi-purpose rooms and outside flag poles along with flags for individual classrooms.
 The program is offered to any school in North or South Carolina -- reach out to flags@carolinasfreedom.org to begin the process for your school.
+Want your state or community to offer this program?
+Reach out via the contact info below...

 Guidelines for Display of the Flag